bradleynz/timezone-microservice/README.md

 Without Docker

-1. Open up the solution and select the startup project to be Synlait.Api.TimeZone
+1. Open up the solution and select the startup project to be Synlait.Api.TimeZone (You need to change the Google API key this is located underneath the appsettings.json)
 2. Create a new instance of MSSQL and run the install script located in the project (This should create the database) on the master db
 3. Run the solution
 6. Open up Postman if you don't already have it you can install it from here https://www.postman.com/downloads/